rurangiza/ressources/README.md

 ## Information Design
-The process of "arranging information in an effective and efficient manner so that it can be easily understood and used.
+The process of arranging information in an effective and efficient manner so that it can be easily understood and used.
 | Type |   |
 | --- |---|
 || <b>Concepts</b>|